4 keys to branding success for marketers managing an M&A

 Where to next?

 In FinTech, we can expect rapid growth and constant change.
 To prepare, marketers should anticipate this change, work nimbly, and embrace the opportunities that come with each integration.
-Your brand and communications, inside and out, are key assets to make sure the value of any deal measures up (and surpasses) expectations.
+Your brand and communications, inside and out, are key assets to make sure the value of any deal measures up to (and surpasses) expectations.